 Warning… Abandon ship...

 She didn’t know how to fly it, but if she was going to survive, it was the only option.
 She ran toward it as fast as she could, only to see movement in the cockpit.
 Damn the luck… someone was already in it!
 The ion engines fired and the machine lurched forward, snapping off the fuel line.
-Roaring flame shot from the hose where the fuel ignited, spewing fire across the bay like a wailing dragon.
-The TIE shot forward and out of the hangar at high speed.
+Roaring flame shot from the hose where the fuel ignited, spewing fire across the bay like the Krayt Dragon had found her again.
+The TIE shot forward and roared out of the hangar at high speed.
 She stood in shock and anger, watching it soar off just as an rebel X-Wing fighter crossed its path from above, firing all four cannons at once and destroying it instantly.

 She looked around again.
 There had to be something else.
 Near the front by where the TIE flew out was a small shuttle.
 It was over a hundred yards from where she stood.
 Flaming debris rained down above it, but the ship appeared intact.
 Even if it was damaged, anything was better than nothing.
-She ran toward it as another explosion shot debris through the air in front of her, knocking her to the ground.
+She ran toward it as another explosion shot debris through the air in front of her, the searing heat pushing her back.

-The hangar door next to it slid open and a man ran in with his eye on the same shuttle.
-She could see he was not Imperial.
+She lay there a moment, trying to recover her wits when the hangar door across from her slid open.
+A man ran in with his eye on the same shuttle, but he was not Imperial.
 His uniform was all black yet had no insignia.
 A prisoner, maybe?
 The holding cells were one deck below the hangar.
 If the security locks failed, the scoundrels imprisoned there would be looking for a way out, too.
-The man saw she was looking toward the shuttle as well.
+Suddenly, he looked right at her and saw she eyeing the shuttle as well.
 She could not make out his face, but it didn’t matter who he was.
 Whoever got up the cargo ramp first was getting that shuttle, and he was closer to it than her.
 It was now or never.